realcoloride/node_characterai/README.md

 >[!TIP]
 >In order to avoid confusion, by default, `message.content` returns the primary candidate's content.

-If you are not satisfied with the message and you want to regenerate it (similar to how you do it on the website), you can use `message.regenrate()`.
+If you are not satisfied with the message and you want to regenerate it (similar to how you do it on the website), you can use `message.regenerate()`.

 ```typescript
 // creates and generates a new candidate